Every Homeschool

 Curriculum

-Abeka vs BJU Press vs Sonlight: The Head-to-Head We All Needed
+Abeka vs BJU Press vs Sonlight: The Head-to-Head Comparison

 Three publishers dominate Christian homeschool curriculum, and they differ more than most parents realize.
-We break down rigor, parent-intensity, daily time, cost, and worldview scope — with honest opinions where they matter.
+This comparison covers rigor, parent-intensity, daily time, cost, and formation scope — with primary-source citations throughout.

 Updated Every Homeschool Editorial Team13 min read